4Rom1/crypto-bot/README.md

 **This is only a simulation, buy or sell order isn't actually performed**, but it gives you the percentage of benefits you'll have if you were to buy or sell in a real time environment.

 It fetches among all available pairs ending with USDT and select the ones that respect the criteria (low RSI and bullish trend).
-It retrieves real time data and averages the signal (bid and ask price) over a period of user defined number of spaced signal.
+It retrieves real time data and averages the signal (bid and ask price) over a period of user defined number of spaced signals.
 The signal to buy is given when
 - The RSI is lower than a user defined value (default 40).
 - When there is a bullish trend (comparing recent average to older one).